bryborge/dotfiles/README.md

 1. Create the new file in the root directory of this project
 1. Add the file to the `start()` method in `scripts/gen_symlinks`
 1. Run `$ bash scripts/gen_symlinks`

-### Configure Atom

-There are some configs in `atom_configs` that need to be added manually to the editor.